 Why is overweight seemingly the alternative to being skinny?

-I’ll take a muscled physique any day over a thin weak one and definitely over an overweight slow one – as long as performance enhancing drugs aren’t involved.
+Many women will take a muscled physique any day over a thin weak one and definitely over an overweight slow one – as long as performance enhancing drugs aren’t involved.

 It’s a myth that being “too muscular” is unhealthy.
 There is no medical condition that’s caused by well-developed muscles.